 - No requirement to hold real Ether tokens

 - Shorting the market

 Rather than individuals trading with each other over an exchange, CFD trading platforms provide liquidity from institutional partners.
-Buying and selling Ethereum CFDs is often instant.
+Buying and selling Ethereum CFDs is instant at any size of trade.

 In some jurisdictions, profits earned from CFD trading may be taxed more advantageously than buying and selling Ethereum directly.